 [1]Before

-were handed down both orally and through weavings and carvings.
+and legends were handed down both orally and through weavings and

-Whakairo were the great carvers - the master craftsmen.
-A master
+Tohunga Whakairo were the great carvers - the master craftsmen.

-carver was highly considered.
-The Māori believed that the gods created
+A master carver was highly considered.
+The Māori believed that

 Carving used to be a tapu